aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Ensure the first partition is bootable.
 In Linux use `fdisk` and toggle bootable flag with **a**.
 In Windows use `diskpart` and set **active**.

 Use UNetbootin to put the Ubuntu Mini Remix image onto the USB drive.
+Give at least 1000 MiB persistent space, as installing DOSBox and other stuff will take a few hundred MiB.
 Give up to 4000 MiB persistent space.

-See the [note](#note-about-usb-drive-size) below to understand why you can't add more space than that.
+See the [note](#note-about-usb-drive-size) below to understand why you can't add more space than 4 GiB.

 ## Network

 Plug Ethernet in before boot.

+If you forgot to do this, then just reboot:

+    sudo reboot

 ## WiFi (untested)